SmartFarmingFutureOfAgriculture/Soil-Monitoring-Device/hardware/housing/README.md

-The housing can be produced with a 3D printer
+The housing can be produced with a 3D printer.
+The hardware design files were created using:

+    FreeCAD (for 3D enclosure modeling) → https://www.freecadweb.org/

+💡 To modify the hardware, install FreeCAD, then open the project files.

 Smart Farming Soil Monitoring System
 Copyright (C) 2024 Smart Farming gGmbH